 - Through an Insurance Company Claim

 Depending on how you were injured, you may be entitled to compensation through an insurance company claim.
 A representative will likely contact you after your accident to discuss your accident and the injuries you suffered.
 When dealing with the insurer, bear in mind that they may attempt to downplay the amount of damages you suffered, or even deny your claim altogether.
 We recommend that you not speak to an insurance claim representative without assistance of counsel as your telephone conversation with insurance representatives are usually recorded and thus an inadvertent error or miscommunication may negatively impact your potential claim.

 If there is no insurance or a settlement cannot be reached, you may be entitled to compensation through a personal injury lawsuit.
 Types of damages you may be able to claim include medical expenses, lost wages, and future losses in income, as well as compensation for pain and suffering you endured as the result of your injury.

 Do You Have a Case?
 Find Out Today

-Wilentz, Goldman & Spitzer is among New Jersey's oldest and most respected personal injury law practices.
+Wilentz, Goldman & Spitzer, P.A. is among New Jersey's oldest personal injury law practices.
 Our lawyers have represented thousands of injured victims over a century.
 If you are wondering whether or not you have a case, schedule a free, confidential meeting with one of our personal injury lawyers using the contact form or phone number below.
-We never charge upfront or hidden fees.